Ready to say goodbye to diapers? Here’s how to use the Oh Crap potty training method to successfully potty train your toddler!

 The good news is that there are great sources that can help parents battle this task without feeling overwhelmed.
 Oh Crap!
 Potty Training: Everything Modern Parents Need to Know to Do It Once and Do It Right by potty-training expert Jamie Glowacki offers an effective process that gives you the tools to successfully potty-train your child.

 The Oh Crap potty training method helps to steer clear of common issues such as potty power struggles and constipation.
-However, to really be successful with this proven 6-step plan, you need to be 100% dedicated to the steps we’ll cover below and remember consistency is critical.
+However, to really be successful with this proven 6-step plan, you need to be 100% dedicated to the steps I’ll cover below and remember consistency is critical.

-How to Use the Oh Crap Potty Training Method
+How to Use the Oh Crap Potty Training Method Summary

 Once you know your little one is ready for the potty, it is time to start the process.
 In the Oh Crap method, there are six blocks that you should follow to potty-train your child, that if done right, should work like a charm.